Is Invitae Corporation (NVTA) a good stock to buy now?

 Sponsored

-The stock witnessed a -15.35% gain in the last 1 month and extending the period to 3 months gives it a -22.66%, and is 9.14% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.82% over the week and 9.19% over the month.
+The stock witnessed a -23.24% gain in the last 1 month and extending the period to 3 months gives it a -37.71%, and is -5.13% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 13.26% over the week and 10.40% over the month.

 Invitae Corporation (NVTA) Analyst Forecasts